Ethan-Hetrick/ethans-toolbox/nextflow/nextflow-best-practice-checklist.md

-# Ethan's Nextflow Best Practices Checklist
+# Nextflow Developer’s Heuristic Checklist

-A checklist to ensure adherence to best practices when working with Nextflow pipelines.
+Written by Ethan Hetrick

+## Description

+This document contains heuristic checklists designed to assist with common tasks that Nextflow developers encounter regularly.

 ---